Gajo Petrović: Biography

 Petrović was born on 12 March 1927 in Karlovac, Kingdom of Serbs, Croats and Slovenes.
 He has started learning philosophy at the University of Zagreb.
 From 1946 to 1948 he was in the Soviet Union as an exchange student, where he recognized the repression of philosophical thought under Joseph Stalin.
 After that, he came back to Yugoslavia, completing his studies and earned his PhD at the University of Zagreb in 1956 with a dissertation concerning the philosophical views of Georgi Plekhanov.
 Upon graduating, from 1950 he taught logic and theory of philosophy at this university until his retirement.
 He presided over the Croat Philosophical Society from 1963 to 1964.
 In 1964 he was elected for president of the Yugoslav Philosophical Society.

 Petrović was one of the leaders of the Yugoslav criticism of the Stalinist philosophical theses since the early 1950s.
 In the early 1960s, his philosophical views evolved towards an interpretation of Marxism based on the philosophical works of the young Karl Marx.
 This was in line with the creative line of thought of a self-management socialism which dominated the Yugoslav political landscape at the time.
 However, his continuous radical criticism of the dogmatic ideology of the League of Communists of Yugoslavia led to an open conflict.
 In 1968 Petrović openly supported the student protests, which was a pretext for his expulsion from the party at June 8 meeting of the Zagreb University Party Committee.

 Petrović's Selected Works in four volumes were published in 1986.
-In 2001, a collection of articles in his honour were published in Zagreb, entitled The Reality and the Criticism.

 Petrović died on 13 June 1993.